praveenraam/DailyCodingNote/Daily Work Log.md

+## Day 57:
+#### Date : 02.01.2024

+- Solved problem in array
+- Learnt about the importance of Brute , better and Optimal approaches
+- Prepared self intro
 ## Day 56:
 #### Date : 01.01.2024

-- Solved problem in arraY
+- Solved problem in array
 ## Day 55:
 #### Date : 31.01.2024